Stornoway (residence): Notable absences

+Of interim party leaders, John Reynolds, Bill Graham, Rona Ambrose, and Candice Bergen are the only interim party leaders to have formally resided at Stornoway.

+In the 2025 Canadian federal election, the leader of the Official Opposition, Pierre Poilievre, lost his seat; pursuant to the Official Residences Act, he was no longer entitled to reside at Stornoway.
+However, he never moved out of the home; Andrew Scheer was appointed opposition leader and allowed Poilievre to remain at Stornoway until he returned to Parliament in a by-election.

 Architecture

 Stornoway is a 19-room mansion with eight bedrooms, five bathrooms, living room, sitting room (2nd floor), and dining room, and sits on extensive grounds.

 Besides the residents in the home, Stornoway is served by a staff of three: a chef, chauffeur, and household administrator.
 As with 24 Sussex and Rideau Cottage, the public is not allowed to visit Stornoway.